Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Introduction

 They interpreted the local-ratio algorithm from \cite{Bafna-Berman-Fujito95} as a primal-dual algorithm with respect to\footnote{An $\alpha$-approximation with respect to an LP $\min\{c^Tx: Ax\le b\}$ is an algorithm that returns an integral solution $z^*$ satisfying $Ax\le b$ such that $c^Tz^*\le \alpha \text{OPT}_{\text{LP}}$, where $\text{OPT}_{\text{LP}}$ is the optimum objective value of the LP.} the LP-relaxation of (\ref{FVS-IP: SD}) that we explicitly write below:

-It is, however, not known whether (\ref{FVS-LP: SD}) can be solved in polynomial time!
+It is, however, not known whether (\ref{FVS-LP: SD}) can be solved in polynomial time.
 Equivalently, it is open to design a polynomial-time separation oracle for the family of strong density constraints.
 Moreover, there has been no other polynomial-time solvable LP relaxation through which one could obtain a $2$-approximation for FVS.
 This status leads to the following natural question:

-\begin{question} Does there exist an ILP formulation for FVS whose LP-relaxation can be solved in polynomial time and has an integrality gap at most $2$? \end{question}
+\begin{question} Does there exist an ILP formulation for FVS whose LP-relaxation can be solved in polynomial time and has integrality gap at most $2$? \end{question}

-The lack of solvable LP relaxations for FVS has also been a stumbling block for the design of approximation algorithms for a generalization of FVS called the subset feedback vertex set problem (Subset-FVS) \cite{EvenNSZ00}: the input is a weighted graph $G$ and a terminal set $T \subseteq V$, and the goal is to remove a minimum cost subset of vertices $S$ to ensure that $G-S$ has no cycle containing a terminal $t \in T$.
-There is an $8$-approximation for Subset-FVS \cite{EvenNZ00} but it is quite complex.
-Motivated by these considerations, Chekuri and Madan \cite{chekuri-madan16} formulated a polynomial-sized integer linear program for Subset-FVS and showed that the integrality gap of its LP-relaxation is at most $13$.
+The lack of solvable LP relaxations for FVS with small integrality gap has also been a stumbling block for the design of approximation algorithms for a generalization of FVS called the subset feedback vertex set problem (Subset-FVS) \cite{EvenNSZ00}: the input is a vertex-weighted graph $G$ and a terminal set $T \subseteq V$, and the goal is to remove a minimum cost subset of vertices $S$ to ensure that $G-S$ has no cycle containing a terminal $t \in T$.
+There is an $8$-approximation for Subset-FVS \cite{EvenNZ00} and this is based on a complex algorithm that combines combinatorial and LP-based techniques.
+Chekuri and Madan \cite{chekuri-madan16} formulated a polynomial-sized integer linear program for Subset-FVS and showed that the integrality gap of its LP-relaxation is at most $13$.
 They explicitly raised the question of whether the integrality gap of their formulation is better for FVS; in fact it is open whether their formulation's integrality gap is at most $2$ for Subset-FVS.

 In this work, we provide an affirmative answer to Question~\ref{q:intro} by undertaking a polyhedral study of FVS and a closely related problem, namely the pseudoforest deletion set problem that will be described shortly.
 In addition to formulating polynomial-time solvable LP relaxations with small integrality gap, it is also of interest to find algorithms that can round fractional solutions to the LP relaxations, and to understand properties of extreme points of the corresponding polyhedra.
 Based on several interrelated technical considerations, we conjecture the following property for the strong density polyhedron: